reanahub/docs.reana.io/docs/reference/reana-client-cli-api/index.md

 Delete a workflow.

 The ``delete`` command removes workflow run(s) from the database.
-Note that the workspace will always be deleted, even when ``--include-workspace`` is not specified.
+Note that the workspace and any open session attached to it will always be deleted, even when ``--include-workspace`` is not specified.
 Note also that you can remove all past runs of a workflow by specifying ``--include-all-runs`` flag.

 Example: